leemunroe/grunt-email-workflow/readme.md

 In terminal, run `grunt serve`.

-* This will run the default tasks `grunt` + the `watch` task will be initiated.
+* This will run the default tasks `grunt` + the `watch` task will be initiated
-* A preview ui will automagically open on [http://localhost:4000](http://localhost:4000) and you can review your templates.
+* A preview UI will automagically open on [http://localhost:4000](http://localhost:4000) and you can review your templates
-* Go about your business editing templates and see your template changes live-reload.
+* Go about your business editing templates and see your template changes live-reload
-* __NOTE:__ The express server stops working when the `watch` task is not running.
+* __NOTE:__ The express server stops working when the `watch` task is not running

 <img src="http://i.imgur.com/AGZqbIn.png" width="500">